 “He doesn’t hold any of this against you.
 He knows now how you feel about this,” she’d told me.
 And I just started weeping because I believed her and knew it was true.
 This dissolving guilt changed the trajectory of my life and brought me an intense sense of comfort to know.

 I am so proud and feel so privileged to have more of his qualities these days than just his sense of humor.
 In this healing journey I became more and more like him, evolving into someone I know he is proud of.
-I have coworkers today who would even say that I am one of the most dependable people they know And I wear this like a badge of honor just like my dad did.
+I have coworkers today who would even say that I am one of the most dependable people they know, and I wear this like a badge of honor just like my dad did.

 A few years later we take a family trip to Korea to visit my sister who moved there.
-It’s so exciting to have everyone together; all the siblings, mom, brother-in-law, niece, sister, her husband, and their two kids.
-In Korea there’s this crazy rainy season that is impossible to deal with, and we happen to be taking this trip right against this season due to my nieces school schedule.
+It’s so exciting to have everyone together— all the siblings, mom, brother-in-law, niece, sister, her husband, and their two kids.
+In Korea there’s this crazy rainy season that is impossible to deal with, and we happen to be taking this trip right against this season due to my niece’s school schedule.
 The whole time I’m nervous that it will start pouring at any moment and ruin the entire trip, but the trip is so lovely.
-My mom says how much she wishes Dad was with us because he would love and adore seeing the grandchildren he never got to meet.
-I even have a nephew who looks so much like him, and at five years old he’s already showing promising signs of engineering/architectural skills and interest, which we all love to think comes straight from him.
+My mom says how much she wishes Daddy was with us because he would love and adore seeing the grandchildren he never got to meet.
+I even have a nephew who looks so much like him, and at five years old he’s already showing promising signs of engineering/architectural skills and interest, which we all love to think comes straight from dad.
 He even sometimes mentions Pop Pop Seale, even though they never got to meet.
 I like to think my dad spends a lot of time watching over the kids, witnessing how beautiful they are and how much they are growing every day.

 As the trip comes to an end and we’re sitting in a cab on our way to the airport, I look up at the sky, grateful the weather held up the entire time.
 On the radio Korean music pours from the speakers.
 We somehow successfully missed the rainy season!

-Suddenly I’m taken aback as my ears perk to make sure I’m hearing what I think I’m hearing; my dad’s favorite band, Creedence Clearwater Revival.
-The song playing, shockingly titled “Who’ll Stop the Rain”.
+Suddenly I’m taken aback as my ears perk to make sure I’m hearing what I think I’m hearing— my dad’s favorite band, Creedence Clearwater Revival.
+The song playing, shockingly titled “Who’ll Stop the Rain.”

 I get chills up my arm to my neck as I smile out the window.
 What are the odds of this song coming on a Korean radio station right now?